mkopylec/charon-spring-boot-starter/README.md

 - to turn off automatic mappings updates set the interval to 0
 - the proxy is based on a servlet filter, the order of the filter is configurable
 - do not prepend server context path to mappings paths, it will be done automatically
+- do not start a custom metrics reporter, it will be done automatically

 ## Configuration properties list